chlocchann/micb475_team7/meeting_minutes/october_11.md

 # Tiff’s Thoughts
 ## Determine which variables to use/filter out
-- tThe paper already studied which host factors contribute to difference in gut microbial diversity in wild vs captive animals (diet type, fermentation type, genus)
+- The paper already studied which host factors contribute to difference in gut microbial diversity in wild vs captive animals (diet type, fermentation type, genus)
 - If we’re still answering the question: what metadata characteristics are associated with increased/decreased microbial diversity in the mammalian gut microbiome? →  which variables should we use?
 ### Metadata categories
 - Animal type